IbrahimMohammed47/iEgypt-Database/README.md

 # iEgypt-Database
 full database for an online platform

-The sql files are used to create full featured database for an online platform, features and full discription can be found in "Project Description.pdf".
+The sql files are used to create full featured 3NF-normalized database for an online platform, features and full discription can be found in "Project Description.pdf".

+## Design files:
+- EERD.pdf :contains EERD of the database.
-You will also find the EERD and the Relational schema used to design the database.
+- Relational Schema.pdf: contains relational schema of the database.

-this repository contains the following SQL files:
+## SQL files:
--TABLES_CREATION.sql: contains queries to create tables.
+- TABLES_CREATION.sql: contains queries to create tables.
--INSERTIONS.sql: contains queries to insert data to test the tables and procedures.
+- INSERTIONS.sql: contains queries to insert data to test the tables and procedures.
--PROCEDURES_CREATION.sql: contains queries to create procedures.
+- PROCEDURES_CREATION.sql: contains queries to create procedures.
--PROCEDURES_EXECUTIONS: contains queries to execute and test the procedures.
+- PROCEDURES_EXECUTIONS: contains queries to execute and test the procedures.